michalgrzegorczyk-dev/angular-component-communication/public/blog-post/README.md

 Full set of examples you can find in the [src/app/2-input-ng-on-changes](src/app/2-input-ng-on-changes) folder.

-## Services
+### Services

 ![x](/public/img/services.png)

-### Component Communication via Services

 Services in Angular provide a powerful way to share data and functionality across components.
-They represent the third major method of component communication, alongside inputs/outputs and the ngOnChanges lifecycle hook.
+They represent the third major method of component communication, alongside inputs/outputs and the `ngOnChanges` lifecycle hook.

 While services can be a complex topic, especially when considering different provision strategies and scopes, we'll focus on the most common and straightforward approach: providing a service at the root level.

 #### Root-Level Service Provision
 When a service is provided at the root level, it becomes available to the